 In Phase one, our clients move into our Main residential Facility.
-They enter under a greater level of supervision, including oversight of medication compliance, transportation to and from work and volunteer commitments, engagement in the program structure, such as classes, labs, fitness routines, and group meals, and monitored wireless access.
+They enter under a higher level of supervision initially, including oversight of medication compliance, transportation to and from work and volunteer commitments, engagement in the program structure, such as classes, labs, fitness routines, and group meals, and monitored wireless access.
 Each client is accommodated with their own room, food, meal planning, and personal hygiene needs.

 Clients are eligible for Phase Two after a minimum of 6 months in the Program.
 In Phase two, they transition into individual apartments that are on the same property as the main house.
-Pre-requisites for phase two include employment, demonstrating an ability to self administer medications without supervision if applicable, and accruing a fixed dollar amount in savings.
+Pre-requisites for phase two include holding steady employment, demonstrating an ability to self administer medications without supervision if applicable, and accruing a fixed dollar amount in savings.
 With greater privilege, comes greater responsibility.
 Clients will do their own grocery shopping, have the ability to bring a personal vehicle to campus and use it for transportation to and from work, and will engage in clinical services consistently, including group and individual therapy sessions

 In Phase Three, Clients transition from living at Beacon Transitions, to an apartment or house in the surrounding area, typically either Asheville or Hendersonville.
 They are assisted in this transition by their collective team, including their Case Manager, Clinician, LifeTutors Coach and The Directors.
 They will continue to receive services, including one on one sessions, coaching, counseling, and wellness checks, but by this point, clients have demonstrated an ability to live almost entirely independently